mohamedtarikz/BabyPhotoshop--Uni_Competition_Project/README.md

 # Baby Photoshop for Image Processing
 This project is aimed at developing a simplified version of an image processing software akin to Photoshop, where users can load images and apply various filters to manipulate them.
-Each team member is assigned specific filters to implement, ensuring comprehensive coverage and testing across all functionalities.
-The team is also responsible for integrating these filters seamlessly and testing them rigorously to ensure proper functionality.

 ## Features
 - Filter 1: